itw-creative-works/puppeteer-profiles/README.md

 ### .tools.move(selector, options)
 Move the mouse to a specific element on the page.
 The mouse moves in a **human-like** way, with a random delay between each step.
 The mouse will end at a slightly offcenter position of the element calculated by **gaussian distribution**.

+If you want to click something, just use `click`, which will automatically move the mouse to the element before clicking.
 ### options
 - `minPredelay` (number) - Minimum delay before the move begins (default: `500`)
 - `maxPredelay` (number) - Maximum delay before the move begins (default: `1000`)